 - 1.1 Each year the MCA is required by Government to review, update and publish its Assurance Framework by the 31st March.
 The Assurance Framework sets out how the MCA will use public money responsibly: making informed decisions to achieve best value for money and acting in an open and transparent manner.
 It explains the governance structures in place for making decisions, outlines the policies and procedures that support decision-making, and summarises how investments and interventions are appraised, approved, published and managed. - 1.2 The Government requires MCAs with devolution deals to specify in their Assurance Framework, how all devolved and awarded monies and powers, including Gainshare, the Adult Education Budget (AEB), the City Region Sustainable Transport Settlement (CRSTS) will be administered.
 Three Government departments the Department for Levelling Up, Housing and Communities (DLUHC), the Department for Transport (DfT) and the Department for Education (DfE) must also approve the Assurance Frameworks of all MCAs with devolution deals. - 1.3 The Government also requires MCAs with devolution deals to produce and publish an accompanying Monitoring and Evaluation Framework to detail how projects and programmes funded through devolved and awarded funding will be monitored and evaluated.
-The MCA is not required to submit the Monitoring and Evaluation Framework to Government for approval. - 1.4 Over the last year the MCA has implemented a number of system level changes to Governance and processes to address barriers to efficient programme performance.
+The MCA is not required to submit the Monitoring and Evaluation Framework to Government for approval.

-- 1.5 These changes included: - The implementation of the new MCA Governance model - The development of a Programme Management Office at the MCA to help develop and guide schemes through processes, enabling a 'right first time' mentality and culture of shared responsibility for delivery; - The introduction of the Project Feasibility Fund to enable at risk scheme development; - The introduction of a one touch-point governance system, where most schemes only need to go to Board for approval at Outline Business Case; - The introduction of the MCA's internal Programme Board to allow for speedy decisions and joined up activity within the MCA's Executive team; - More regularised programme monitoring meetings with our Local Authorities at both the project delivery level and the director level through the Place Liaison meetings. - 1.6 Feedback from workshops with LA officers suggests that these changes have been received overwhelmingly positively.
+- 1.4 Over the last year the MCA has implemented a number of system level changes to Governance and processes to address barriers to efficient programme performance. - 1.5 These changes included: - The implementation of the new MCA Governance model - The development of a Programme Management Office at the MCA to help develop and guide schemes through processes, enabling a 'right first time' mentality and culture of shared responsibility for delivery; - The introduction of the Project Feasibility Fund to enable at risk scheme development; - The introduction of a one touch-point governance system, where most schemes only need to go to Board for approval at Outline Business Case; - The introduction of the MCA's internal Programme Board to allow for speedy decisions and joined up activity within the MCA's Executive team; - More regularised programme monitoring meetings with our Local Authorities at both the project delivery level and the director level through the Place Liaison meetings. - 1.6 Feedback from workshops with LA officers suggests that these changes have been received overwhelmingly positively.
 Capital programme performance has improved, with schemes now progressing through processes in a timelier manner with less iteration in development. - 1.7 However, it is recognised that more can be done to improve processes and foster better relationships and working practices getting the right schemes into delivery at the right pace. - 1.8 Since the autumn a series of workshops have been held with the four local authorities and within the MCA to identify opportunities to improve.
-The outcome of these workshops is reflected, where possible, in the proposals in this report. - 1.9 The revised Assurance Framework attached at Appendix A has been developed in accordance with the new English Devolution Accountability Framework (issued in March 2023) and the HM Treasury Green Book (updated in October 2023). - 1.10 The resulting changes seek to aid Business Case development and improve the efficiency of the assurance process, without compromising quality and rigour. - 1.11 This report includes the Draft Assurance Framework 2024 which was endorsed by the MCA Board on 12 March 2024.
-Pending any further changes by the Audit, Standards and Risk Committee, the Draft Assurance Framework will be submitted to the relevant government departments for their review and approval.
+The outcome of these workshops is reflected, where possible, in the proposals in this report. - 1.9 The revised Assurance Framework attached at Appendix A has been developed in accordance with the new English Devolution Accountability Framework (issued in March 2023) and the HM Treasury Green Book (updated in October 2023). - 1.10 The resulting changes seek to aid Business Case development and improve the efficiency of the assurance process, without compromising quality and rigour. - 1.11 Subject to agreement by MCA Board, the Assurance Framework will be revised accordingly and then submitted to the relevant government departments for their review and approval.